angristan/arch-linux-install/README.md

 Most people use the 4th one these days.

-`cfdisk` is my favorite partitionning ncurses tool.
+`cfdisk` is my favorite partitioning ncurses tool.

 For each method, you can launch the tool with: